Key Takeaways

 Retaliation Claims Are Often Stronger Than Discrimination Claims

-Here's something important: you can win a retaliation claim even if the underlying discrimination case fails.
+Here's something important: you may be able to win a retaliation claim even if the underlying discrimination case fails.

 Suppose you filed an EEOC complaint alleging sexual harassment.
 Maybe the harassment is hard to prove—it's your word against his, there are no witnesses, and the evidence is ambiguous.